 “PTI Board” has the meaning set forth in Section 4.9(c)(ii).

 “Renewal Term” has the meaning set forth in Section 9.2(a).

+“Revocation” refers to the process by which the IANA Operator rescinds responsibility for management of a ccTLD from an incumbent manager, as further defined in the FOI.

 “Root Zone Management” has the meaning set forth in Section 4.3(a).

 “RR” has the meaning set forth in Section 1.d.i of Annex A.

+“Significantly Interested Parties” includes, without limitation: a) the government or territorial authority for the country or territory associated with the ccTLD and b) any other individuals, organizations, companies, associations, educational institutions, or others that have a direct, material, substantial, legitimate and demonstrable interest in the operation of the ccTLD(s) including the incumbent manager.
+To be considered a Significantly Interested Party, any party other than the manager or the government or territorial authority for the country or territory associated with the ccTLD must demonstrate that it is has a direct, material and legitimate interest in the operation of the ccTLD(s).

 “SOW” has the meaning set forth in Section 4.3(a).